CHTC/chtc-website-source/hpc-overview.md

 **2. The HPC Is Reserved For MPI-enabled, Multi-node Jobs**
 HPC users should not submit single-core or single-node jobs to the HPC.
-Users will be asked to transition this kind of work to our high-throughput computing system.
+Users will be asked to transition this kind of work to our high-throughput computing system, where they will also experience better overall turnaround for such work.

 **3. HPC File System Is Not Backed-up**
 All files on the HPC should be treated as temporary and only files necessary for